-While not only fathers may be ordered to pay child, mothers too may question just how much they are supposed to be paying in child support.
-If you have been through the Texas family law courts fighting for support for your children, you will be familiar with how the process works.
+While fathers may be ordered to pay children, mothers may question just how much they are supposed to be settling in child support.
+If you have been through the Texas family law courts fighting for help for your children, you will be familiar with how the process works.

-If you have not, it is important to know that without an order that mandates payment of child support, either pay is not obligated to make child support payments.
-If you have no orders in place but are in need then your beginning starts in a Texas family law court.
+If you have not, it is essential to know that without an order that mandates child support payment, either pay is not obligated to make child support payments.
+If you have no charges in place but are in need, your beginning starts in a Texas family law court.

-Once a judge has ordered a parent to provide child support there is not much that can be done to deviate from this order.
-Some parents may question the amount of child support they have been ordered to pay but you should know that amount was not come up with randomly.
+Once a judge has ordered a parent to provide child support, there is not much that can be done to deviate from this order.
+Some parents may question the amount of child support they have been ordered to pay, but you should know that amount was not picked up randomly.

-To begin, you will need to understand why child support is ordered, what is covers, and who will be awarded the child support in your Texas family law case.
+To begin, you will need to understand why child support is ordered, what it covers, and who will be awarded the child support in your Texas family law case.

 Who Pays Child Support & What Is It For?

-The noncustodial parent, or the parent who does not have the custody of the child the majority of the time, is the parent who is responsible for paying child support.
-They are known as an “obligor” meaning they are legally bound to the custodial parent to pay for child support.
+The noncustodial parent, or the parent who does not have custody of the child the majority of the time, is the parent who is responsible for paying child support.
+They are known as “obligors,” meaning they are legally bound to the custodial parent to pay for child support.
 The custodial parent is the parent who has custody of the child the majority of the time.

-If you have been ordered to pay child support, you should know that it was ordered for the child’s best interest.
-In Texas, we use the “Best Interest of the Child” standard to make determinations about what conservatorship, possession and access, and child support should be ordered.
+If you have been ordered to pay child support, you should know it was collected for the child’s best interest.
+In Texas, we use the “Best Interest of the Child” standard to determine what conservatorship, possession and access, and child support should be ordered.

-Your child support payments are paid to support the basic necessities of your child’s life.
+Your child support payments are paid to support the necessities of your child’s life.
 These include shelter, clothing, and food.
-Although this is all your child support will cover other nonessential but still necessary expenses can include any uninsured medical expenses, educational expenses, or extracurricular expenses.
-As a custodial parent receiving child support, they will likely work to make all of these expenses work within what they are receiving in child support and from their own equal contributions to the child’s resources.
+Although all your child support will cover other nonessential, necessary expenses can include uninsured medical costs, educational fees, or extracurricular expenses.
+As custodial parents receiving child support, they will likely work to make all of these expenses work within what they are receiving in child support and their equal contributions to the child’s resources.

 Texas Child Support Guidelines

-Texas, as it is with every state, has their set statutory guidelines they use to calculate how much child support a parent should be paying.
-There are simply only guidelines and every case has a different set of circumstances and factors to consider when ordering child support.
+As it is with every state, Texas has its rigid statutory guidelines to calculate how much child support a parent should be paying.
+There are only guidelines, and every case has different circumstances and factors to consider when ordering child support.
 That being said, a judge can always order below or above guideline child support depending on the situation.
-An amount deviating from the guidelines can also be agreed to upon by the parties themselves.
+The parties themselves can also agree upon an amount deviating from the guidelines.

 Payments are calculated as a percentage of the obligor’s monthly net income up to the first $9,200 per month of that income.
-This maximum net income was changed in September of 2019 and will continue to be altered every 6 years as the economy changes.
-Monthly net income itself is calculated by taking the obligor’s monthly gross income and subtracting all deductions.
+This maximum net income was changed in September 2019 and will be altered every six years as the economy changes.
+The monthly net income is calculated by taking the obligor’s monthly gross income and subtracting all deductions.
 These deductions can include federal income taxes, union dues, medicare and social security taxes, and insurance premiums.

-After you have calculated what your net monthly income depending on how many children you have this will determine how much percentage of your net monthly income will go as child support.
-A breakdown of the percentages per child are as follows:
+After you have calculated your net monthly income depending on how many children you have, how much of your net monthly payment will go as child support.
+A breakdown of the rates per child are as follows:

 Number of Children

-If you have over 4 children, it will be calculated at %40 of your net monthly income.
+If you have over four children, it will be calculated at %40 of your net monthly income.

 What If I Don’t Have A Job?

-Most parents believe if they don’t have a job they will have no obligation to pay child support, but this could not be anymore false.
-In the Texas Family Code Section 154.068 states that a parent with no net resources can represent income equal to the minimum wage for a standard 40-hour work week.
+Most parents believe that if they don’t have a job, they will have no obligation to pay child support, but this could not be false.
+The Texas Family Code Section 154.068 states that a parent with no net resources can represent income equal to the minimum wage for a standard 40-hour workweek.

 What If I Decide Not to Pay My Child Support?

-If you are in violation of your child support order the custodial parent can proceeding through any child support enforcement options.
+If you violate your child support order, the custodial parent can proceed through any child support enforcement options.
 These enforcements can include fines, jail time, or garnishment of wages.
-However, to avoid the occur of child support payments not being paid there are options to help ensure that the court orders are followed, and they include:
+However, to avoid the occurring of child support payments not being paid, there are options to help ensure that the court orders are followed, and they include:

 - Withholding Wages- the parent’s employer is noticed to automatically withhold the parent’s child support amounts from their wages.
-That money is then sent to the child support office who will then disburse that money to the custodial parent.
+That money is then sent to the child support office, which will then disburse that money to the custodial parent.

-- Money Judgements- The amount of unpaid child support can be reduced to a many judgement that will begin to accumulate interest.
+- Money Judgements- The amount of unpaid child support can be reduced to many judgments that accumulate interest.

 How Can I Get My Child Support Amount Changed?

-If there are significant changes in circumstance that have hindered your ability to pay your child support such as a loss of a job, you may be eligible for a child support modification.
-In this modification a family law judge will evaluate and consider these circumstances that may warrant a reduction in your child support.
-Any changes in child support payments that have not been ordered by a judge could land you in a bit of trouble.
+If there are significant changes in circumstance that have hindered your ability to pay your child support, such as a loss of a job, you may be eligible for a child support modification.
+In this modification, a family law judge will evaluate and consider these circumstances that may warrant a reduction in your child support.
+Any changes in child support payments that a judge has not ordered could land you in a bit of trouble.
 Therefore, all legalities surrounding your children should be handled in a court of law.

 In summary, child support is ordered because it is in the best interest of your child.
 Your payments will help give your child a stable childhood.
-Now that you understand how you child support will be calculated you will not second guess that your payments are for the benefit of your child.
+Now that you understand how your child support will be calculated, you will not second guess that your prices are for the benefit of your child.

-If you still have questions about your child support, or if you need help clarifying what your child support order means please do not hesitate to contact our office to set up your FREE 30-minute consultation.
+If you still have questions about your child support or need help clarifying what your child support order means, please do not hesitate to contact our office to set up your FREE 30-minute consultation.
 Our expert attorneys will be glad to serve you and help you with all your family law matters.
 Thank you for reading into today’s blog.